Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms

-Fix a hyperbolic metric on $S$.
-We say a curve $\alpha$ is a \emph{concatenation} of curves in $\C$ if it is homotopic to a finite concatenation of piecewise geodesic arcs coming from the geodesic representatives of curves in $\S$.
-We say $\C$ is \emph{closed under concatenation} if every curve obtained as a concatenation of curves in $\C$ belongs to $\C$.
+Throughout this section, we fix a hyperbolic structure on $S$.
+Given a collection of curves $\C$, a curve $\alpha$ is a \emph{concatenation} of curves in $\C$ if it is homotopic to a finite concatenation of piecewise geodesic arcs coming from the geodesic representatives of curves in $\C$.
+The collection $\C$ is \emph{closed under concatenation} if every curve obtained as a concatenation of curves in $\C$ belongs to $\C$.

-Note that if $\C$ spans a subsurface $\Sigma$, then necessarily $\C$ \emph{fills} $\Sigma$, i.e.\ every essential and non-peripheral curve or line in $\Sigma$ intersects some element of $\C$.
-We further have:
+We say that a subsurface $\Sigma$ is \emph{spanned} by $\C$ if: \begin{enumerate} \item every curve in $\C$ is contained in $\Sigma$, up to isotopy, and \item if $\gamma$ is a curve in $\Sigma$, $\gamma$ is a concatenation of the curves in $\C$ \end{enumerate} and it is minimal (with respect to inclusion, up to proper homotopy) among all subsurfaces satisfying (1) and (2).

+Note that if $\C$ spans a subsurface $\Sigma$, then necessarily $\C$ cuts $\Sigma$.
+On the other hand, a (sub)surface $X$ does not necessarily coincide with the subsurface spanned by its curves.
+This is for instance not the case for a (sub)surface homeomorphic to a one-holed torus with points removed from the boundary).
+We say that $X$ is \emph{cut by its curves} if it does coincide with the subsurface spanned by its curves.

+When $\C$ is a finite collection, then there is always a subsurface $\Sigma$ (of finite type) spanned by $\C$.
+Namely, put the elements in $\C$ in general position.
+Then $\Sigma$ is obtained by taking a regular neighborhood of the union of the curves and filling in all disks with at most one puncture.

+In general, one can show that if a surface spanned by a collection of curves exists, it is unique (up to proper homotopy).
+To prove this fact, we introduce three subsets of $\C$ that we will also use later:

+If a subsurface spanned by $\C$ exists, the curves in $\Ca$ are those which contribute to annular components of the subsurface, while the ones in $\Cis\ssm\Ca$ will be boundary components of non-annular components.

-\begin{lemma} Let $\C$ be a collection of curves spanning a subsurface $\Sigma$.
-Then any essential curve in $\Sigma$ is a concatenation of curves in $\C$. \end{lemma}
+\begin{lemma} Let $\C$ be a collection of curves.
+If $\Sigma_1$ and $\Sigma_2$ are surfaces spanned by $\C$, then they are properly homotopic. \end{lemma}